+(D) Chargeable gains

-(a) UK resident individuals
+UK resident individuals

-Shareholders who are resident in the UK may be liable to UK taxation on capital gains arising from the sale or other disposal, including a redemption of shares in the Company.
-Gains will be tax-free if after deduction of allowable losses, they fall within an individual's annual capital gains exemption.
+Shareholders who are resident in the UK may be liable to UK taxation on capital gains arising from the sale or other disposal, including a redemption, of shares.
+Gains will be tax-free if after deduction of allowable losses they fall within an individual's annual capital gains exemption.